The generalized Auslander-Reiten duality on a module category: Applications

 \subsection{FI and VI}

 Assume the field $k$ is of characteristic 0.
-Recall that $\FI$ is the category whose objects are finite sets and morphisms are injections, and $\VI$ is the one whose objects are finite dimensional linear spaces and morphisms are linear injections over a finite field.
+Recall that $\FI$ is the category whose objects are finite sets and morphisms are injections, and $\VI$ is the one whose objects are finite dimensional vector spaces over a finite field $\F_q$ and morphisms are $\F_q$-linear injections.

 Let $G$ be a finite group.
 Recall from \cite[Definition~1.1]{GanLi2015Coinduction} that $\FI_G$ is the category whose objects are finite sets, and $\FI_G (S, T)$ is the set of pairs $(f, g)$ where $f \colon S \to T$ is an injection and $g \colon S \to G$ is an arbitrary map.
 The composition of $(f, g) \in \FI_G (S, T)$ and $(f', g') \in \FI_G (T, T')$ is given by